What you need to know to protect your SNAP benefits

 - U.S. citizens; green card holders; Cubans and Haitians who were granted parole when they entered or who currently have a pending asylum application; or Citizens of Micronesia, Palau, or the Marshall Islands.

-- If you are among the immigrant communities above, you can protect your access to SNAP by:
+- If you are part of the immigrant communities above, you can protect your access to SNAP:

-- Providing a copy of your green card or citizenship to the County Assistance Office (CAO) so that you are not removed from the SNAP rolls accidentally.
+- Provide a copy of your green card or citizenship to the County Assistance Office (CAO) so that you are not removed from the SNAP rolls accidentally.

 - Be on the lookout for letters from the County Assistance Office requesting your immigrant status and respond with the necessary documentation right away.

 - Appeal cut-off notices to correct any mistakes made by the County Assistance Office.
-Community Legal Services can support with filing appeals; their contact information is below.
+Community Legal Services can support with filing appeals.

 - Check to see if you qualify for an exemption from SNAP work requirements that call for 20 hours a week, so that you are not removed from the SNAP rolls.
-Qualifying exemptions are listed below.
 Contact the County Assistance Office to provide information on the exemption that you are claiming and provide the documentation required for that exemption category.

 - Other immigrant communities not listed above will see their benefits end as of November 1st.

-- For additional information and resources, please contact immigrant-serving organizations and legal services agencies located throughout the City.
-A list of organizations can be found here: Office of Immigrant Affairs Resource Finder.
+- For more information and resources, please contact immigrant-serving organizations and legal services agencies located throughout the City.
+Find one using the Office of Immigrant Affairs Resource Finder.

 Next steps